Lindemann (Zydower), Anna Elsie

 In June 1948, they arrived at San Francisco and were sent to Detroit by the resettlement agency.
 “I was still very Orthodox when we got here.
 Then everything was so inconvenient that I started driving on Shabbos.
 Everything was so far.
 But I still like my Jewishness.
 But you have to do what you have to do if you want to survive.”

 After 21 days in the Warren Hotel in downtown Detroit, with Erna cooking on an electric hotplate, they moved into a four-family house on Philadelphia and 12th Street.
 “It only had one bedroom but we were used to it.
 I slept in the living room, my brother in the dining room.”
-Hugo worked in a butcher store and Alfred worked at L.A.
+Hugo worked in a butcher store after he worked at L.A.
 Young—a car factory that later closed.
+Alfred worked at Hudson Motor Car Company, Dodge Main, and later at Sanders Candy.
 Anna worked at Industrial Bag & Specialties, sewing flags and other heavy things on electric power machines.
 She was there 5 ½ years.

 In 1955, Anna married Gunther Lindemann, a baker from Stettin in Germany [now Szczecin, Poland], who had also been a baker in Shanghai.
 He worked at Grace Hospital as a baker, then Awrey’s.
 He died in 1995 from bone cancer.
 They had two daughters—Susan (Fred) Cahn and Deborah (Gene) Stewart—and six grandchildren—Michael (Erica), Sarah, Robert, Jason, Heather and James and one great-grandson.